 Class Participation 10%

-Response Papers 30%
+Response Papers 20%

+Supreme Court Case Memo 20%

-Midterm Exam 30%
+Midterm Exam 20%

 Final Exam 30%

-Response Papers: To encourage class participation, and deeper engagement with the course material, students are required to write five short (3 pages maximum, double-spaced) essays over the course of the semester which respond critically to the readings and lectures for a given week.
-Response papers may be turned in on any Friday where we discuss a Supreme Court decision (all but the first and last week of class and the week of the midterm) at the beginning of class.
-If desired, students may submit one extra paper beyond the required five, and I will drop the lowest grade.
+Response Papers: To encourage class participation, and deeper engagement with the course material, students are required to write four short (3 pages maximum, double-spaced) essays over the course of the semester which respond critically to the readings and lectures for a given week.
+Response papers may be turned in on any Friday (except the first and last week of class and the week of the midterm) at the beginning of class.
+If desired, students may submit one extra paper beyond the required four, and I will drop the lowest grade.